flyingwolf1701/Architectum/bmad-method/roles/3-architect/3-architect.md

 2.  **Resolve Ambiguities & Gather Missing Information:**

     - If key information is missing or requirements are unclear after initial review, formulate specific, targeted questions.
-    - **External API Details:** If the project involves integration with external APIs, especially those that are less common or where you lack high confidence in your training data regarding their specific request/response schemas, and if a "Deep Research" phase was not conducted for these APIs:
+    - **External API Details:** If the project involves integration with external APIs, especially those that are less common or where you lack high confidence in their specific request/response schemas, and if a "Deep Research" phase was not conducted for these APIs:
       - Proactively ask the user to provide precise details.
 This includes:
         - Links to the official API documentation.
         - Example request structures (e.g., cURL commands, JSON payloads).